potatosalad/comfortable-mexican-sofa/README.md

 From your views you can use `cms_form_for` method to re-use Sofa's FormBuilder.
 There are also some existing styles for tables, will\_paginate helpers, etc. Take a look in [/public/stylesheets/comfortable\_mexican\_sofa/content.css](https://github.com/twg/comfortable-mexican-sofa/blob/master/public/stylesheets/comfortable_mexican_sofa/content.css)

 You will probably want to add a navigation link on the left side, and for that you will want to use ViewHook functionality.
-Create a partial that has a link to your admin area and declare in in Sofa's initializer: `ComfortableMexicanSofa::ViewHooks.add(:navigation, '/admin/navigation')`.
+Create a partial that has a link to your admin area and declare in in Sofa's initializer: `Jangle::ViewHooks.add(:navigation, '/admin/navigation')`.
 Similarly you can add extra stylesheets, etc into admin area in the same way.

 Do you have other authentication system in place (like Devise, AuthLogic, etc) and wish to use that?
-For that, you will need to create a module that does the authentication check and make ComfortableMexicanSofa use it.
+For that, you will need to create a module that does the authentication check and make Jangle use it.
 For example:

     module CmsDeviseAuth
       def authenticate